jardimdanificado/osga/README.md

 ## OSGA command-line commands

-- `lua osga.lua` : Starts the OSGA REPL on the default path (default is: ./data)
+- `lua osga.lua` : Starts the OSGA REPL on the default path _./data_
-- `lua osga.lua filename` : Starts the repl on specified _filename_ file
+- `lua osga.lua path` : Starts the repl on specified _path_

 ## OSGA Signals

-- `*` : A pulse, contains nothing beside position and direction.
+- `$` : A pulse, contains nothing beside position and direction.
 - `@` : A transmission, same as pulse, but contains data.

 ### OSGA Signal Class